MadsAagaard/germlineNGS/README.md

 1. Preprocessing if FastQ is used as input (fastq --> CRAM or BAM).
 2. Variantcalling (GATK Haplotypecaller + jointGenotyping)
 3. QC module
-4. CNV and SV calling (CNVkit, Manta, Lumpy and Tiddit + merging of SV calls using SVDB)
+4. CNV and SV calling (CNVkit, Manta, Lumpy and Delly + merging of SV calls using SVDB)
 5. STR analysis (ExpansionHunter and Stripy)
 6. SMNcaller (SMNCopyNumberCaller)